 High school diploma or equivalent high school certification; some college and one year of related experience in imaging research.

-Bachelor’s degree in psychology, neuroscience, or a related field.
+Bachelor’s degree in psychology, neuroscience, engineering or a related field.

 The ideal candidate will demonstrate interest in child development, strong motivation, work ethic, and organizational skills, and will combine collaborative orientation with the ability to function well independently.